-Organizations or Arts Programs
+Organizations or Arts Programs (for Planning or Project Grants)

-- Must be one of the following: - 501(c)3 nonprofit organization (an organization with an IRS-designated 501(c)3 status). - Model A Fiscal Sponsorship (comprehensive sponsorship, in which the assets, liabilities, and exempt activities collectively referred to as the project are housed within the fiscal sponsor). - Unit of government (a unit of government [town, city, county, state] with the capacity to undertake an arts program) - o College or university (an established higher education institution in Maryland) - School (a public or private school serving students in grades pre-Kindergarten through 12)
+- Must be one of the following: - 501(c)3 nonprofit organization (an organization with an IRS-designated 501(c)3 status). - Model A Fiscal Sponsorship (comprehensive sponsorship, in which the assets, liabilities, and exempt activities collectively referred to as the project are housed within the fiscal sponsor). - For fiscal sponsorships supporting an individual, the artist(s) must meet the residency requirements for Independent Artists. - Unit of government (a unit of government [town, city, county, state] with the capacity to undertake an arts program) - College or university (an established higher education institution in Maryland) - School (a public or private school serving students in grades pre-Kindergarten through 12)